appdotnet/api-spec/content/docs/resources/message/index.md

 # Message

 A Message is very similar to a [Post](/docs/resources/post/) but 1) it doesn't have to be public and 2) it will be delivered to an arbitrary set of users (not just the users who follow the Message creator).
-For an overview of the App.net messaging API, please see the [Channel documentation](/docs/resources/channel/).
+For an overview of the App.net messaging API, please see the [Introduction to App.net Messaging](/docs/basics/messaging/).

 ~~~ js
 {